kaz-yamam0t0/image-classifier/README.md

 ## Overview

-Classify and resize image files for machine learning.
+Classify and resize image files.

-- Efficiantly classify images just by pressing ENTER and DELETE.
+- Classify images efficiantly just by pressing ENTER and DELETE.
 - Resize all images into the same size.
 - Crop images if needed.